metis-data/slow-query-log/README.md

 ## Overview

 This is a Metis complementary package that enables postgres slow query log and auto analyze.
-Using postgres extension log_fdw it collects relevant queries from databases instrumented by postgres instrumentation (available in Metis SDKs), having sql commenter enabled and writing traceparent comment on queries.
+Using postgres extension file_fdw/log_fdw it collects relevant queries from databases instrumented by postgres instrumentation
+(available in Metis SDKs), having sql commenter enabled and writing traceparent comment on queries.
 Those queries are exported to Metis platform to be analyzed and monitored.